-Admissions - Gill Hamilton - gill.hamilton@delisle.leics.sch.uk with any query.
+Admissions - Gill Hamilton - GHamilton@delisle.leics.sch.uk

-SENCO - Katy Chambers - katy.chambers@delisle.leics.sch.uk
+SENCO - Katy Chambers - KChambers@delisle.leics.sch.uk

 SECTION 1: Introduction

 Special Educational needs (SEN) code of practice is about a greater focus for all children and young people who have a learning need or disability.
 Support is given through a variety of concepts and methods which will support the child and their learning.